Quick & Delicious Korean Soy Sauce Egg Rice (Ganjang Gyeran Bap) Recipe

 ■ Step-by-Step Instructions

-Fry the Eggs: Heat a pan with a little oil and fry two eggs.
+Heat a pan with a little oil and fry two eggs.
 I highly recommend sunny-side up so the creamy yolk can coat the rice perfectly.

 “Fry the eggs until they make a delightful sizzling sound.”

-Assemble: Place the warm rice in a bowl and top it with your fried eggs.
+Place the warm rice in a bowl and top it with your fried eggs.

-“Place the warm rice in a bowl (By the way, the rice I served is lentil rice!) and top it with your fried eggs.”
+“Place the warm rice in a bowl (By the way, the rice I served is lentil rice!)

-Season: Drizzle the soy sauce and sesame oil over the eggs.
+Drizzle the soy sauce and sesame oil over the eggs.
 Sprinkle some crushed sesame seeds for extra nuttiness.

 “Add 1 tablespoon of soy sauce and 1 tablespoon of sesame oil.
-(By the way, sesame oil is like Korean butter!)”

-Mix and Enjoy: Break the yolks and mix everything thoroughly until the rice is golden and glossy.
+Break the yolks and mix everything thoroughly until the rice is golden and glossy.

 “Try pairing your Soy Sauce Egg Rice with Gat-kimchi for a perfect balance of flavors!”

-■ The Secret Pairing: Gat-kimchi
+■ The Secret Pairing: The Ultimate Magic of Kimchi

 Enjoy your meal! (맛있게 드세요)